Ultimately, how well a dental practice website does in the search engines directly hinges on the quality of its online dental content.

 At the very heart of this is quality, informative content.

-What’s more, if your online dental content isn’t up to scratch, then you’re more likely to plummet down the rankings quicker than a lead weight being hurled down a mine shaft.
+What’s more, if your online dental content isn’t up to scratch, you’re more likely to plummet the rankings quicker than a lead weight being hurled down a mine shaft.

 Here are some pointers…